-An eductor system is especially suited for deep excavations and stratified soils.
+An eductor system (also called an ejector system) is especially suited for deep excavations and stratified soils.
 As many as 100 eductor wells are commonly activated by a single pumping station although this varies considerably on the volumes of water to be pumped and the lift required.
 The volumes of water which can be pumped by each system are generally low, typically less than 200 gpm.

 Advantages of eductors:

 Not limited in vacuum limitation as in wellpoint systems

 Can lower water table as much as 100+ feet from the top of excavations